 As part of the assessments, the RSCs identified regional values and objectives.
-Some common objectives and actions were identified in Phase II and are discussed in detail within the Phase II National Report.
+Some common objectives and actions were identified in Phase II and are discussed in detail in later sections of this report.

 Values - Each RSC articulated many value statements, and a short overview of each appears in this document.
-Several values were common to all three regions, including: safety of firefighters and the public, protection of private property, conservation of air and water quality, restoring healthy and resilient landscapes, and aesthetics.
-The Northeast assessment cited recreation as significant, the Southeast assessment noted industrial forestry infrastructure, and the West noted cultural values such as honoring tribal heritages and land uses, respecting the frontier culture, and stewarding public lands and working forests.
+Several values were common to all three regions, including: safety of firefighters and the public, protection of private property, conservation of air and water quality, restoring healthy and resilient landscapes, aesthetics, honoring tribal heritage and land uses, and the maintenance and enhancement of strong economies.
+Regions also articulated values unique to their region, such as the Northeast assessment citing recreation as significant, the Southeast assessment noting industrial forestry infrastructure, and the West noting stewarding public lands and working forests.
 These, and the other values expressed, provide the basis for developing regional objectives, actions, performance measures, and areas to explore for reducing risk.

-Objectives and Actions - The RSCs adopted the national goals as their own and crafted a suite of initial objectives and actions to support each one.
-All three regions developed information that includes; identification of values, trends, and risks and the delineation of initial actions and objectives.
+Objectives and Actions - The RSCs adopted the national goals as their own and crafted a suite of initial objectives and actions to support each.
+All three regions developed information that includes: identification of values, trends and uncertainties and the delineation of initial actions and objectives.
 This information, as identified in the regional assessments, will be valuable in Phase III of the Cohesive Strategy.